EricaLinaG/Emacsn/README.md

 ### Why

+This just grew organically over time out of the _Makefile_ I used to install my Emacs configuration.

-This just grew organically over time.
-Have a need, fill a need, scratch an itch, have some fun.
+Have a need, fill a need, scratch an itch, sure would be nice if..., have some fun.

+That's how atrocities in __Make__ are born.

 Try out other Emacs configurations safely and easily.